januszgrze/bitcoinrollups/blogs/rollups-basically/sequencers-basically.md

 So this balance of decentralization and performance is a delicate one.

 That's why a lot of people discussing sequencer decentralization opt for a consensus protocol versus a selected list of small nodes for sequencing.
 In a world where there are 5 sequencer nodes, and they are allow-listed by the rollup operator, these node providers could censor transactions based on the request of the company determining the allow list.
 Don't censor?
-You're booted.
+You're booted and no longer operating a node.

 By offloading the sequencer role to a permissionless consensus protocol, you could have an environment where anyone with the capacity to spin up a node can produce rollup blocks.
 In this situation, even if the majority of nodes are censoring transactions, you could have a subset of block builders creating blocks with censored transactions.